Undergraduate Students

 - Campus Residence Policy: freshmen and sophomores must live on campus

-- Waiver to live off-campus: You MUST meet one of the listed reasons in order to be permitted to live off campus!
+- Waiver to live off-campus: You must meet one of the listed reasons in order to be permitted to live off campus!

 - Information about dining on campus and meal plan options

-See our Residence Life page for more information.
+Visit our Residence Life page for more information.

 Graduate Students and Upperclassmen